ShunSakurai/easy_paste/README.md

 ## Features to come
 ### Working on
-- Make the code more [readable](http://www.amazon.com/dp/0596802293)
 - Make the "Open files" dialog more useful
 - Create your own heading formats
+- Save last used settings
+- Create an empty table when no file is imported
+- Add the option to open the result CSV file after export
+- * Resolve an issue where analysis for grouped multilingual files fails

 ### Maybe later
-- Save last used settings
 - Open the CSV files from inside the program
 - Open the tables from inside the program
+- Retain the order of the slices of a file

 ### Features not coming
 - Support HTML format to count characters.
 It turned out some CSV formats include character counts